Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Ethical Considerations

 \subsubsection{Information integrity}

 \paragraph{Mis-, dis-, and malinformation: a controversial subject}

 The nature and impact of \emph{mis- and disinformation} is receiving increasing amounts of attention, both in academic research and in the public sphere.
 It is a controversial field, not least because there is lack of consensus about both the definition and the actual risks posed by mis- and disinformation today.
 While \emph{misinformation} is often used as an umbrella term for all false information, it is sometimes specified as falsehood \emph{without} intention to cause harm or deceive, in contrast to \emph{disinformation} that denotes false information \emph{with} malicious intent \cite{ireton2018journalism}.
-Controversy in the field is illustrated in a June 2024 special issue of Nature on `fake news', which featured two articles that appear to contradict each other. \citet{ecker2024misinformation} argues that misinformation is even more harmful for democracy than we might think. \citet{budak2024misunderstanding}, on the other hand, analyzed the reach and impact of misinformation, and found that the number of people exposed to misinformation remains limited today, that those who do get exposed are relatively unaffected by it, and that those who are affected by it were looking for it anyway.
-A similar conclusion had already been reached earlier by \citet{altay2023misinformation}.
+Controversy in the field is illustrated in a June 2024 special issue of Nature on `fake news', which featured two articles that appear to contradict each other. \citet{ecker2024misinformation} argues that misinformation is even more harmful for democracy than we might think. \citet{budak2024misunderstanding}, on the other hand, reviewed behavioral science research on the reach and impact of misinformation.
+They concluded that there is no compelling empirical evidence suggesting that exposure to false content on social media causes massive social harms, as is often suggested in influential public discourse about social media.
+They found that the exposure to false and inflammatory content remains limited today, and that it is largely confined to social media users who have strong motivations to seek out such information anyway.

 Both views may be valid, as they use very different definitions of 'misinformation'.
-While \citet{budak2024misunderstanding} adopt a narrow definition as demonstrably false and inflammatory content, \citet{ecker2024misinformation}'s definition is more expansive, and includes \emph{true} information that may be harmful, sometimes referred to as \emph{malinformation}.
+While \citet{budak2024misunderstanding} adopt a narrow definition as demonstrably false and inflammatory content, \citet{ecker2024misinformation}'s definition is more expansive, and includes \emph{true} information that can cause harm by being \emph{misleading}, sometimes referred to as \emph{malinformation}.
 The problematically loose manner in which terms such as mis- and disinformation are being used, not only in popular parlance but also in scientific discourse, has been discussed in depth by \citet{uscinski2024importance}.

 \paragraph{Can (and should) LLM Systems bring order in the information chaos?}

 Many authors argue that a narrow definition is insufficient, as much harm can be done by spreading information that is factually true.
 They argue that true facts can also be misleading, inflammatory, or otherwise harmful, if they are presented in an emotionally charged manner; if other truths are omitted or concealed to present a biased picture of reality; or when the truthful claims are easy to misunderstand by people who lack the required background.